Loflyinjett/RB-Pro-Keys-Visualizer/README.md

 ## Installation

-1. Download the latest version
+1. Download the latest version from the "Releases" section on this Github page.
 2. In REAPER:
    - Go to `Actions > ReaScript > Load`
    - Choose the `.lua` file